 This city has plenty of food options available whether you want traditional Vietnamese, street food, to Western food.
 You can also check out the food options at the local markets and night markets.
 Here is a list of recommended places to eat in Danang.

 - Kem Bơ Cô Vân is located in the Bac My An Market (Chợ Bắc Mỹ An).
 The local market is perfect if you want to try the famous avocado ice cream.
-Sit on a tiny bench and enjoy your avocado ice cream mixed with your choice of fruit (durian, jackfruit, soursop, etc) and topped with dried coconut shreds.
+Sit on a tiny bench and enjoy your avocado ice cream mixed with your choice of tropical fruit (durian, jackfruit, soursop, etc) and topped with dried coconut shreds.
 This delicious Vietnamese dessert has a texture that is more smoothie-like than a hard ice cream scoop.
 Yet it’s so refreshing to eat on a hot day.
 Plus it’s affordable at 15,000 VND ($.65 USD).

 Address: 25 Nguyễn Bá Lân, Bắc Mỹ An, Ngũ Hành Sơn